httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 Once an Origin Set has been initialised for a connection, clients that implement this specification change these behaviors in the following ways:

-* Clients MUST NOT consult DNS to establish the connection's authority for new requests.
+* Clients MAY avoid consulting DNS to establish the connection's authority for new requests.
 The TLS certificate MUST still be used to do so, as described in {{!RFC7540}} Section 9.1.1.

 * Clients sending a new request SHOULD use an existing connection if the request's origin is in that connection's Origin Set, unless there are operational reasons for creating a new connection.